herpfg/SonicPi/lesson3/readme.md

 ```
 *  Chords

 Now we will learn, what a chord is: a Chord in a musical sense is a number of notes: Minimum 2, frequently 3 , sometimes more than 3 notes.
 The right structure for that would be an array, as we've seen above.
 For example: [60,64,67].
-In Sonic Pi a Chord is defined as a ring, because often in melodys, consist of a loop, you will take single notes out of a chord.
+In Sonic Pi a chord is defined as a ring, because often in melodys, consist of a playing loop, you will take single notes out of a chord.
 Since we've seen above, it's quiet easy to handle that with the ring as structure.
 Lets see and hear, how you can get chords in Sonic Pi:

 ```
 puts chord(:c4, :major) # the same as [60,64,67].ring
 puts chord(:e4,:minor)
 ```
+You will learn or already know, which rule chords play in music: You'll learn it in harmony teaching.
+Often in praxis  it's simply that: Chords sounds different, take a specially if it sounds good for you.
+There exists rules, which chords you should take in combination to design music.
+For now, you will get in a work-sheet, which chords you have to play.
+But before that will learn a special programming-construction, which may help you in programming:

+* Lets program a Chord-Melody

+work: Program one bar, consist of 4 beats, playing chord( :a3,:minor) along this pattern: (X - - X - - X - X - X - - - X-)